Who was Josiah Haynes?

 How do I drop-off/pick-up my child at school?

-Further information about drop off and pickup procedures can be reviewed HERE.
+Further information about drop off and pickup procedures TBD

 How do I get a bus pass for my child?

-If your child would like to ride the bus to school, you must fill out a transportation form available on the SPS website under “Departments – Transportation”.
-Elementary students who live more than 2 miles from their school are offered transportation without a fee; those students within a 2-mile radius are required to pay $350 per child or a family maximum of $635 per year.
+If your child would like to ride the bus to school, you must fill out a transportation form available on the SPS website.
+Elementary students who live more than 2 miles from their school are offered transportation without a fee; those students within a 2-mile radius are required to pay a fee.

 Where do I find my bus stop location and schedule?

 Bus routes and stops are determined by the SPS Transportation Office.
-The bus schedule and stop information is available online on the SPS website under “Departments – Transportation.”
+The bus schedule and stop information is available online on the SPS website.

 How do I find something my child left on the bus?